All Episodes

 I didn't realize that it wasn't just a Democrat publication.

-Apparently they're anti-Trumpers.
+Apparently, they're anti-Trumpers.

 Oh, poor guy.

-Let me summarise Jeb Bush's communication address.
+Let me summarize Jeb Bush's communication.

-I'm going to do a fast-forward of Jeb Bush's speeches and things he said.
+I'm going to do a fast forward of Jeb Bush's speeches and things he said.

-Blah, blah, blah, blah, blah, blah, blah, blah, fast forward, blah, blah, blah, blah, blah, blah, blah, blah, blah, blah, blah, blah, blah.
+Fast forward, blah, blah, blah, blah, blah, blah, blah, blah, blah, blah.

 Jeb Bush is so low energy.